Uttkarsh22/Enemygame.github.io/README.md

 ﻿# Enemy Game

 Hi!
-This my first live hosted html canvas **game**, I have created this using  JavaScript.
+This my first live hosted  **game** using HTML, CSS and JS.
+This game need a sheer amount of concentration and fast reflexes.
 You can see the **Controls** and **Rules** below